-It’s entirely possible the federal government will step in to prevent egregious price-gouging in the event that one company maintains a vaccine monopoly, but with the pandemic already well into its fourth month it seems increasingly unlikely that a universal, no-cost health-care program for novel coronavirus will emerge.
+It’s entirely possible the federal government will step in to prevent egregious price-gouging in the event that one company maintains a vaccine monopoly, but with the pandemic already well into its eighth month, it seems increasingly unlikely that a universal, no-cost health-care program for novel coronavirus will emerge.

 It’s more likely that existent health-care programs will expand to meet the demand — especially as the current economic recession makes every dollar count in many households.

-For example, Oklahoman residents voted last Tuesday to expand Medicaid, the first measure of its kind during this pandemic, creating a method other states can follow to further health-care enrollment.
+For example, Oklahoman residents voted this past June to expand Medicaid, the first measure of its kind during this pandemic, creating a method other states can follow to further health-care enrollment.

 Other states including Nebraska, Idaho, Kentucky, Maine, Montana, and Virginia had previously voted on similar measures, either within their state legislatures or via voter referendums, to expand Medicaid coverage, according to analysis by KFF.
 However, each of these measures were voted prior to the arrival of our current pandemic